aclarkbloop/BotRacerGame/README.md

 From here there are two options:

-1. Clone the repository, find the RobotGame.java file, and run this file in an IDE.
+1. Clone the repository, find the BotGame.java file, and run this file in an IDE.
+(I use Eclipse).

-2. Simply download the runnable jar file and open it from your computer's file finder window.
+2. Download the runnable jar file, 'bot-o-mat_runnable.jar', to your computer.
+From the command line, navigate to the directory in which the file was downloaded and run the command:

+					java -jar bot-o-mat_runnable.jar

 In both cases, you should expect to see a pink window pop up along with a dialogue box prompting you to select the number of robots you want to build.

+Happy Bot-ing!! :)

 ## Author
 Amy Clark